someflydays/physics-simulation/src/README.md

 <br>

-### `main.cxx`
+### *`main.cxx`*

-*Application Entry Point* - Initializes a Simulation instance and runs a simple simulation step.
-This file outputs the properties of the generated particles to verify the simulation's execution.
+This file initializes a Simulation instance and runs a simple simulation step.
+This file outputs the properties of the generated particles.

 <br>

+## More Information

 For more detailed understanding of the simulation logic and the physics principles applied, refer to the in-line comments within each source file.